 As one of the largest providers of Men’s Behaviour Change Programs (MBCPs) in Queensland, UnitingCare has acknowledged its responsibility to contribute to evidence-building.
 In 2018, UnitingCare initiated a longitudinal evaluation of their MBCP, Men Choosing Change, and commissioned an evaluation from QCDFVR.
-The evaluation has been conducted in three stages beginning with a collaborative co-design pro cess to develop the evaluation design with UnitingCare staff and managers and key stakeholders at sites across the five regions within Queensland that this program is delivered.
+The evaluation was conducted in three stages beginning with a collaborative co-design pro cess to develop the evaluation design with UnitingCare staff and managers and key stakeholders at sites across the five regions within Queensland that this program is delivered.

 Stage 2 examined early outcomes for program participants and their partners/ex-partners and children at the time men completed Men Choosing Change.
 We also examined the implementation of the program.
 In collaboration with UnitingCare we conducted a knowledge translation and exchange process of Stage 2 findings with staff and managers during 2021 to identify strengths and areas to develop and improve.

-Stage 3 examines the longer-term outcomes for the men who participated in Men Choosing Change during 2019 and their partners/ex-partners and children.
+Stage 3 examined the longer-term outcomes for the men who participated in Men Choosing Change during 2019 and their partners/ex-partners and children.
 Stages 1 and 2 were led by Professor Annabel Taylor and Stage 3 was led by Dr Sue Carswell.

 Key findings include: